-Other species that are commonly seen include fur seals, as well as nesting colonies of southern giant petrels.
+Other species that are commonly seen include fur seals (later in the year), as well as nesting colonies of southern giant petrels.
 Your expert Antarctic guides will ensure you get close enough for some amazing photos while staying far enough away that you don’t disturb the breeding creatures.

 Interesting facts about Barrientos Island

 This can be a popular first landing in the South Shetlands and sailing from the open ocean the landscape can be spectacular and rugged with numerous rocks and reefs and amazing geology including columnar basalt columns.

 Deception Island one of the South Shetland Islands off the Antarctic Peninsula.
 The island is actually the top of the cone (the caldera) of an active shield volcano that last erupted in 1969.

 This flooded caldera makes a remarkable natural harbor, although Baily Head itself is on the eastern outer flank of the cone.
 The geography here makes a natural bowl in the landscape, with the long rocky beach leading up to a curving ridge above.
 To the north is an impressive glacier.

 As you approach the beach at Baily Head you will begin to hear the amazing noise that a colony of over 200,000 chinstrap penguins can make!
 During the summer, the glacial melt stream allows them to create a penguin “highway” that the birds follow to and from the sea, hundreds moving back and forth at any time.